 The IMPRESS Appointment Panel is an independent subcommittee of the IMPRESS Board, which is responsible for appointing Board members and members of the Regulatory Committee through a fair and open process.
 The Panel itself was recruited through a fair and open process.
 It is also responsible for setting the rates of remuneration for the Chair and Board members.

 Two members of the IMPRESS Board, Walter Merricks CBE and David Robinson, sit on the Appointment Panel.

 Appointment Panel Members

 Caroline Instance MCIPD (Chair) was appointed Chief Executive of Opra in 1996, after 18 years in human resources, to set up the UK’s first statutory regulator for pensions.
 From 2002 to 2011 she was CEO of the two UK professional bodies for actuaries.
 She facilitated improvement to their self-regulatory mechanisms and assisted in the merger of the bodies and development of a new Privy Council Charter.
-She is currently a Non Executive Director of Omnilife, a trustee of Age UK, Horsham District and a Non Executive Director of Omnilife.
+She is currently a Non Executive Director of Omnilife, a trustee of Age UK West Sussex, Brighton & Hove and Chairman of Thakeham Parish Council.

 Jean Gray (Panel Member) is former Editorial Director at the Royal College of Nursing’s publishing company where she was responsible for the group’s 12 nursing titles and websites, as well as Nursing Standard which became the UK’s leading weekly nursing title.
 Jean began her career as a local newspaper journalist working on a range of weekly titles in North and East London.
 She is currently a Trustee and Media Adviser with the Mary Seacole Trust, a charity that promotes the legacy of Jamaican nurse Mary Seacole to campaign for diversity and a more inclusive society, with a particular focus on inspiring young people and promoting diverse leadership in both private and public organisations.